-The Cannabis Regulation and Tax Act established two types of marijuana cultivation licenses: craft grower license and adult-use cultivation center license.
+The Cannabis Regulation and Tax Act established three types of marijuana cultivation licenses: craft grower license, medicinal cultivation center license, and adult-use cultivation center license.
+There are two subtypes of the adult-use cultivation center license.
 Illinois issues licenses for adult-use cannabis cultivation to two groups of businesses.
 These are:

 Cultivation center licenses - Cultivation center license holders can grow cannabis plants, and dry, cure, and package them.
 They can also process products infused with cannabis, and sell wholesale to other licensed cannabis business operations in Illinois.
 Adult-use cultivation centers may have up to 210,000 square feet of canopy space for the cultivation of cannabis plants.
 The CRTA limits the number of adult-use cultivation centers in the state to 30, and currently, there are 21 adult-use cultivation centers in operation.
 These were already licensed medical cannabis cultivation that received early approval.
 The IDOA was not authorized to license any new adult-use cannabis cultivation centers until July 1, 2021.
 The effects of the COVID-19 pandemic had delayed the licensing of new adult-use cultivation centers, but a list of successful applicants was released in August 2021.